Former CIA Employee Edward Snowden Links Israel Spyware Pegasus To Khashoggi Killing

 “In today’s world, [NSO Group] are the worst of the worst in selling these burglary tools that are being actively currently used to violate the human rights of dissidents, opposition figure and activists, to some pretty bad players,” Snowden said.

-In a statement released on Wednesday, NSO Group said that it has an independent ethics committee consists of experts with background in international relations and law to prevent its products from being used for bad purposes.
-The company also said that it does not sell nor allow use of its product in many countries.
+In a statement released on Wednesday, NSO Group said that it has an independent ethics committee consists of experts with a background in international relations and law to prevent its products from being used for bad purposes.
+The company also said that it does not sell nor allow the use of its product in many countries.